 Browsing 30 - 40 results of 43 programs for program format - Lecture

+This panel discussion will examine ways to communicate climate change to the non-scientific community.
+Panelists: Amber Inwood, Leon Geschwind, Kathy Ahgeak, and Robyn Higdon.
 Join the ECHO Climate Change Symposium and sit in on a keynote address from Charles Wohlforth, author of the 'The Whale and the Supercomputer'.
 Join the ECHO Climate Change Symposium as it examines the impacts of climate change across America.
 The panelists in this discussion will include: Ku’ulei Rogers, Tim Churchill, David Welty, and Jeff Williams.
 Join the Echo Climate Change Symposium for a panel discussion in which the panelists will share an overview of the impacts of climate change.
 The panelists will include Glenn Sheehan, Tim Churchill, and Jeff Williams.
 Join photographer David Arnold as he talks about photographing climate change.
 Join panelists Richard Glenn, Jim Leavitt, and others to discuss the impact of climate change on Arctic Ecosystems and Populations Join Dr. Mihaly Csikszentmihalyi, an authority on positive psychology and flow, for a lecture on creativity.
 Dr. Csikszentmihalyi reviews the common traits of creative people and describe the environments that foster innovation.
 Join us as UC Berkeley's Dr. Robert Levenson interviews acclaimed psychologist Dr. Paul Ekman about his 40 years of research into the universality of human facial expressions.
 The talk includes photographs and never-before-seen footage from Dr. Ekman's fieldwork among the Fore, an isolated New Guinea tribe he first visited in the early 1960s.
 Author and animal scientist Dr. Grandin shares her insights on ASD (Autism Spectrum Disorder), visual thinking, and human and animal minds.
 Dr. Grandin, herself autistic, believes the autistic person's capacity to "see the actual things themselves" places autistic individuals in a unique position to understand the ways animals think.
 Invisibility, teleportation, mind reading—the stuff of science fiction, right?
 Yet much of today’s technology was once considered impossible.
 Given enough time, couldn’t incredible ideas like these also become commonplace?
 In this unique presentation, author and physicist Dr. Michio Kaku brings to life the science behind parallel universes and other fantastic phenomena.
 He’ll discuss the role of nanotechnology in learning to simulate invisibility, explain why NASA envisions sending “nanoships” to the stars, and reveal how nanoscience may provide an escape from the death of the universe itself.